NEHONIX/FortifyJS/docs/functions/func-vs-standard-comparison.md

 ## Conclusion

-FortifyJS `func()` provides a revolutionary approach to JavaScript function development by automatically delivering enterprise-grade features that would typically require extensive manual implementation.
+FortifyJS `func()` provides a approach to JavaScript function development by automatically delivering enterprise-grade features that would typically require extensive manual implementation.
 The comparison demonstrates:

 -   **85-94% reduction in code complexity**
 -   **50-80% performance improvement**